spk121/johanan/johanan.md

 It has one parameter: `X3_Parameter_List`.

+T.105 suggests that it maps to a `BIS-N-Q-DATA` message wwith the `BIS-user-data` containing the parameter list.
+The parameter list is in `X.3_Parameter_List` format as described in X.29.

 ## `SBV_Param_Ind`

 `SBV_Param_Ind` is sent by the client to the server in response to an `SBV_Read_Param` message.
 It contains information about one or more of the parameters of its packet assembler and disassembler.

 It has one parameter: `X3_Parameter_List`.

+T.105 suggests that it maps to a `BIS-N-Q-DATA` message wwith the `BIS-user-data` containing the parameter list.
+The parameter list is in `X.3_Parameter_List` format as described in X.29.

 ## `SBV_TFI`